DCAN-Labs/HBCD-MADE/docs/source/index.rst

    downsample the data, delete the outer layer of channels (which are often noisy in infant populations), and filter each file with the desired high-pass/low-pass settings.**
 #. **Merge all task files together.**
 #. **Check whether any electrodes are outliers at the session level.
-This is done by using FASTER :ref:`(Nolan, 2010) <resources>`.
+This is done by using FASTER [Nolan2010]_.
 In short, for each electrode, the following measures will be calculated to judge outlier status, and any electrodes that have deviations greater than 3 SDs on any given measure will be excluded from further analysis:**

    * The average temporal correlation to other electrodes
    * The Hurst exponent (measuring the self-similarity within each electrode's